alces-software/flight_cache/README.md

 #### Listing Containers

 All the containers the user has access to is returned from `list`.
 This can be further filtered using the `:tag` option.
+The `:admin` option gives weather the admin or non admin containers should be returned.

 ```
 > client.containers.list